ZexiXin/CYBR8420/Code analysis for Software Security Engineering.md

 we then created a team template using this spesific CWEs and began analyzing each croc file individually each croc fil to cover more ground (code).

-Peer Code Review Method (Light Review)

-Each team member reviewed sections of  200 lines of code at a time , and analyzed and reviewed our code using the SonarQube scanner tool.
-SonarQobe is a multi-platform software tool and contains more than 60 plugin extensions.
-It is compatible with more than 25 programming languages.
-After each individual manually analyzed core sections of Croc code, we reviewed our code as a team then took the time to properly see if there were any faults that needed to be addressed or fixed.
-Our goal was to review and analyze more then 500 lines a code per week and find any vulnerabilities, issues, or other debugging that Croc might need.

 Findings from manual code review of critical security functions identified in misuse cases, assurance cases, and threat models.